-Jaroslav Švelch is an assistant professor at Charles University, Prague.
-He is the author of the recent monograph Gaming the Iron Curtain: How Teenagers and Amateurs in Communist Czechoslovakia Claimed the Medium of Computer Games (MIT Press, 2018).
+Jaroslav Švelch is an associate professor at Charles University, Prague.
+He is the author of Gaming the Iron Curtain: How Teenagers and Amateurs in Communist Czechoslovakia Claimed the Medium of Computer Games (MIT Press, 2018) and Player vs. Monster: The Making and Breaking of Video Game Monstrosity (MIT Press, 2023).
 He has published work on history and theory of computer games, on humor in games and social media, and on the Grammar Nazi phenomenon.
 He is currently researching history, theory, and reception of monsters in games.

 Vít Šisler is an Assistant Professor of New Media Studies at the Institute of Information Studies and Librarianship at Charles University’s Faculty of Arts in Prague.
 He was a visiting Fulbright scholar at the Buffett Center for International and Comparative Studies at Northwestern University during 2008-2009.
 His research addresses critical approaches to the intersection of culture and digital media; namely the internet, social media, video games, the networked public sphere, and online communities.
 Vít Šisler has published extensively on issues related to media, communications and digital culture.